Exam Name: Google Certified Educator Level 1 Exam

 - Integrating technology in the classroom can benefit a school in many ways, and for various groups of people.
 Match the benefits of a digital classroom with the pain points they overcome by moving the rows up and down.

 - Students already familiar with a web-connected world will feel immediately at home with Google Classroom.
 What benefits will they enjoy from their assignments going online?

 - Mr. Bentley finds it easy to use Google Docs, Sheets, and Slides in his classroom as they are very similar to other programs he’s used in the past.
 He overhears his colleague Ms. Bernard talk about using Google Forms as well, but isn’t sure how it’s relevant in a school environment.

 Which of the following are relevant uses for Google Forms in education?

-- Ms. Dent wants to use Google Forms and Google Sheets to collect and tract different aspects of her students’ work.
-Use drag and drop to show how she could use these Google tools effectively.
+- Ms. Dent wants to use Google Forms and Google Sheets to collect and track different aspects of her students’ work.
+Use drag and drop to show how she could use these Google tools effectively

 - Mr. Brixham is the principal at a large school and receives an overwhelming volume of emails from teachers, support staff, students, parents, and the school district governors.
 He often struggles to find important emails quickly.
 How can he use the search function in Gmail to locate emails more efficiently?